 The first thing we have to discuss is mixing the plaster

 I advise that you use British Gypsum Multi Finish plaster for the job – it’s a great product and can be used on various surfaces, making it ideal to use on your walls.
 The instructions from British Gypsom (BG), state that you should use 11.5 litres of water per bag of plaster.

 This is roughly a full bucket of water to 1 bag of plaster.
 I mix a full bucket of water with an extra litre (roughly 12.5 litres), because I find this gives the best consistency.

 You always pour the water in first and add the plaster in parts.

 I usually add one-third of a bag of plaster first, mix the plaster using the mixer, then add another third whilst mixing.

 Finally, I throw in the final third and finish mixing.

 This prevents any plaster from sticking to the bottom of your bucket whilst getting a decent mix to work with.

 Always use clean water and never mix in a dirty bucket because you could risk the plaster setting at a faster rate.
-You want to aim for the plaster to be at a consistency of melting ice cream.
-You also want the mix to stay on your bucket trowel without sliding off when held level.
+You want to aim for the plaster to be at a consistency of melting ice cream and the mix to stay on your bucket trowel without sliding off when held level.

 Always check the date of the plaster.
 If it’s past its sell by date then get rid of it – trust me there is nothing worse than using a dodgy batch of plaster.
 Following these simple steps will give you the perfect mix for plastering.